-He sailed with the battalion to Egypt and served with them through their training and preparations for action and was promoted to Captain on February 9, 1915.
+At the outbreak of war, the battalion was mobilised and on August 20, 1914 they marched into Chesham Fold Camp, Bury.
+On Wednesday September 9 the battalion entrained to Southampton and at midnight the following day sailed for Egypt.
+In Egypt the men were drilled, trained and worked hard to build fitness and endurance and during this time he was promoted to Captain, on February 9, 1915.
 He landed with the Battalion in Gallipoli on May 9, 1915.
-He was appointed Staff Captain to the 126th Brigade on October 16, 1915.
-And on December 2, 1915 reported sick to hospital.
-He was subsequently invalided to the UK and struck off the strength of the battalion.
+He is not mentioned in any of the official war diaries except that on October 16, 1915 he was appointed Staff Captain to the 126th Brigade.
+But a few weeks later, on December 2, 1915 he reported sick to hospital and was subsequently invalided to the UK and struck off the strength of the battalion.

 After he recovered, he remained on home service serving with the 8th (Reserve) Battalion Manchester Regiment in Southport.
 At Southport he was promoted to Assistant Provost Marshall and served in Barrow and Brocton.
 Towards the end of the war, starting on September 9, 1918 he served as Adjutant with the Volunteer Force in Bury until January 17, 1919 when he was demobilised.
 During this time, he married Dora de Maria, in London, on November 6, 1918 and they had a son, Geoffrey Thomas Richardson, in early 1920.
 He again served briefly as Staff Captain in 1921 with the East Lancs Brigade in the short-lived Defence Force.